Obstetrician Gynecologist

 At 20 weeks, I was diagnosed with a hematoma by the placenta, low amniotic fluid, a SUA, & potential placental insufficiency.
 Baby measured in the 11%.
 By 27 weeks, he is 9%, good cord flow, and stable.
 What does this mean and what should I expect

-Asked by ESmama about 9 years ago
+Asked by ESmama over 9 years ago

 This forum is designed to ask questions about the experience of being a practicing obgyn.
 If you have personal medical concerns, you should contact your physician.